rocketlaunchr/electron-alert/README.md

 ### Legal Information

-The license is a modified MIT license.
+MIT license.
 Refer to `LICENSE` file for more details.

 **© 2019 PJ Engineering and Business Solutions Pty.
 Ltd.**